aircokezero/Monkeyquiz/README.md

 # Monkeyquiz
 Web programming mini-project
 A full-stack quiz platform project made for college submission.
-Built with React (Vite) on the frontend and Node.js + Express on the backend.
+Built with React (Vite) on the frontend and Node.js + Express on the backend and MongoDB for database (MERN).

 ## Developed by:
 - Nihar Sudheer